-Selling holiday gift packages (or rituals/journeys) for your salon or spa is great—or is it?
+Selling holiday gift packages for your salon or spa is great—or is it?
 Only if you can ensure that your packages are creating profits for your business.

 The arrival of November launches us full-on into the holiday, and gift-giving, season.
 While gift card sales don’t kick into overdrive until closer to Thanksgiving, you’ve no doubt given some thought to creating appealing menu items, including seasonal packages, to whet the appetites of your clients.

 One of the main issues with the term “package” is the connotation of a discount.
 However, gift packages don’t need to be discounted at all; they’re just intended as groupings of items that go together and create a pleasant visit.
 Having said that, at holiday time in particular, clients are looking for a deal, so special pricing may be expected.

 My overall approach would be to have several packages on my service menu year-round, priced the same as the services would cost a la carte (perhaps with a free add-on service or product to add value).
 During this time of year, I’d create 3-4 additional holiday specials.
 Here are a few items to strategize around when creating holiday service packages.